 Lifetime value is tricky.
-The simplest -- and also most reliable -- calculations tell you what happened in the past: segment X made Y dollars per user.
+The simplest — and also the most reliable — LTV calculations tell you what happened in the past: segment X made Y dollars per user.
 In a perfect world, that would be enough.

 But usually, you’ll want to know the future, and that means building a more complex model.